thehieuduong7/CI_CD-demo-python/README.md

 ## Overview

-This project demonstrates the automated deployment of a Python web application using Flask, Docker, Kubernetes, and Jenkins CI/CD.
+This project demonstrates the automated deployment of a Python web application using Flask, Docker, Kubernetes, MySQL and Jenkins CI/CD.
 It also includes monitoring with Prometheus and Grafana for Jenkins servers and the Kubernetes cluster.

 ## Features